Glossary

 R

-RACI stands for:
+RACI is the acronym for:

 • A: Approver (Accountable) – The person who is accountable for the task.
-This person must approve or validate the completed work and ensure that objectives are met.
+This person must approve or validate the completed work and ensure that the objectives are met.

-• C: Consulted (Consulted) – The people who provide advice, feedback, or information necessary to accomplish the task.
+• C: Consulted (Consulted) – The people who provide advice, feedback or information necessary to accomplish the task.
 They are often experts or key stakeholders.

-Specific spend-based emission factors
+chevron-rightSpecific spend-based emission factorshashtag

-French regulation on greenhouse gas emissions reporting (Regulatory GHG Assessment or BEGES-R)
+chevron-rightFrench regulation on greenhouse gas emissions reporting (Regulatory GHG Assessment or BEGES-R)hashtag

 🔗For more information on BEGES-R, refer to the Bibliography.